prabhash-code/algo-playground/Data Structures/Linked Lists/Singly/Easy/reverse/README.md

 |   previous   |  null   |  1  |  2   |  3   |
 |   current    |    1    |  2  |  3   | null |
 3. We can see finally the `previous` provide what we are need i.e. reversed LinkedList.

+**Steps to reverse a LinkedList**
+1. get current Node
+2. Store next value
+3. Update next value to list so far
+4. Store current Node as lsi so far
+5. Update current Node to stored next value at step 2

 </details>